 The activation of cells of the non-specific immune system such as NK cells, macrophages and granulocytes by mistletoe extracts by an acute phase reaction has now been well documented by numerous in vitro and in vivo studies.
 Similarly, an increase in inflammatory cytokines such as tumour necrosis factor (TNF-alpha), IL-1 or IL-6 was observed under exposure to mistletoe extracts both in vitro and in tumour patients as well as in healthy volunteers, both for lectin-rich and lectin-poor or viscotoxin-rich extracts [211, 214, 215, 216].

-In a randomised double-blind placebo-controlled study of 47 healthy volunteers who received Iscador Qu special (ML-rich), Iscador P (ML-poor) or placebo (physiological saline solution) for 12 weeks, it was shown that the administration of ML-rich extract significantly increased the production of granulocyte/macrophage-colony stimulating factor (GM-CSF) by peripheral blood mononuclear cells (PBMC) .
-GM-CSF is responsible for the maturation, recruitment and activation of granulocyte and monocyte precursor cells from the bone marrow and is an important factor for the release of eosinophilic granulocytes from the bone marrow .
+In a randomised double-blind placebo-controlled study of 47 healthy volunteers who received Iscador Qu special (mistletoe lectin-rich, ML-rich), Iscador P (ML-poor) or placebo (physiological saline solution) for 12 weeks, it was shown that the administration of ML-rich extract significantly increased the production of granulocyte/macrophage-colony stimulating factor (GM-CSF) by peripheral blood mononuclear cells (PBMC) .
+GM-CSF is responsible for the maturation, recruitment and activation of granulocyte and monocyte precursor cells from the bone marrow and is an important factor for the release of eosinophil granulocytes from the bone marrow .

 The monocyte/macrophage system can be activated directly and indirectly by various mistletoe agents (total extracts, isolated mistletoe lectins, Kuttan's peptides, oligosaccharides, polysaccharides) in different ways.
 Antigen-presenting functions are stimulated, co-stimulating molecules are more strongly expressed while phagocytosis activity and cytotoxicity are increased.
 Furthermore, cytokines are induced and the antitumoural efficacy of macrophages/monocytes is augmented .